b1354/react-TicTacToe/README.md

+# React TicTacToe
+Simple web application for playing tictactoe using react

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.